Microsoft Word: Macros

-A macro is a rule of pattern that specifies how a certain input sequence (often a sequence of characters) should be mapped to an output sequence according to a defined process.
-Frequently used or repetitive sequences of keystrokes and mouse movements can be automated.
+Macros may be used for frequent or repetitive sequences of keystrokes and mouse movements.
 Like other Microsoft Office documents, Word files can include advanced macros and even embedded programs.
 The language was originally WordBasic, but changed to Visual Basic for Applications as of Word 97.

 This extensive functionality can also be used to run and propagate viruses in documents.
 The tendency for people to exchange Word documents via email, USB flash drives, and floppy disks made this an especially attractive vector in 1999.
 A prominent example was the Melissa virus, but countless others have existed.

-These macro viruses were the only known cross-platform threats between Windows and Macintosh computers and they were the only infection vectors to affect any macOS system up until the advent of video codec trojans in 2007.
+These macro viruses were the only known cross-platform threats between Windows and Macintosh computers.
 Microsoft released patches for Word X and Word 2004 that effectively eliminated the macro problem on the Mac by 2006.

 Word's macro security setting, which regulates when macros may execute, can be adjusted by the user, but in the most recent versions of Word, it is set to HIGH by default, generally reducing the risk from macro-based viruses, which have become uncommon.